mryohan/DataTables/Readme.md

 ## License

 DataTables is release under the [MIT license](//datatables.net/license).
 You are free to use, modify and distribute this software, as long as the copyright header is left intact (specifically the comment block which starts with `/*!`.

+## Additional Feature

+In mobile browser, if you have many columns, you need to use responsive design.
+But, responsive design will push several outer columns to the child/next row.
+What I tried to do here is to extend one cell in a column to use the rest of row when you click and maintain the responsive design.